cfw-guide/dsi.cfw.guide/_pages/en_US/restoring-nand.md

 If no$gba loads the DSi menu, then continue to the next section.
 If it shows any kind of error ***do not flash that backup***!

 ## Preparing your NAND backup
-If your NAND backup was dumped using fwTool 2.0.0 or dumpTool (it probably was) then it will have a no$gba footer at the end.
-Even if it wasn't, still check this to make certain that your NAND is correct
+If your NAND backup was dumped using fwTool 2.0.0 or dumpTool, then it will have a no$gba footer at the end.
+Regardless, still check to make certain that your NAND is correct.
 {: .notice--info}

-If your NAND backup is ***EXACTLY*** 251,658,240 bytes, then it does not have a no$gba footer and as such, you will not need to trim it.
-If it isn't 251,658,240 bytes, continue reading to trim it.
-{: .notice--danger}

 1. Open your NAND backup in a hex editor
 2. Go to the end of the file